Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Results and discussion

 \subsection{Numerical Results and Discussions}

 Here we briefly summarize the results presented in each figure.
-In Fig. \ref{fig:PzPy_01}, we show the local spin polarization coming from different sources in the lab frame.
-In Fig.~\ref{fig:PzPy_rest_01}, we compare the results in the particles' rest frames to those in Fig.~\ref{fig:PzPy_01}.
-In Fig.~\ref{fig:PzPy_T157}, we present the results with reduced freezeout temperature.
-In Fig.~\ref{fig:PzPy_eta016}, the results with larger $\eta/s$ but the same freezeout temperature as Fig.~\ref{fig:PzPy_01} are presented.
-Finally, we show the spin polarization led by a small and constant chemical potential from $\mathcal{P}^{\mu}_{\rm chemical}$ for a heuristic discussion.
-The detailed results and discussions are presented below.
+In Fig. \ref{fig:PzPy_01}, we show the local spin polarization coming from different sources in the local rest frame.
+In Fig.~\ref{fig:PzPy_rest_01}, we compare the results in the laboratory frame to those in Fig.~\ref{fig:PzPy_01}.
+In Fig.~\ref{fig:PzPy_T157}, we present the results with a reduced freeze-out temperature.
+In Fig.~\ref{fig:PzPy_eta016}, the results with a larger $\eta/s$ but the same freeze-out temperature in Fig.~\ref{fig:PzPy_01} are presented.
+Finally, we show the spin polarization led by a small and constant chemical potential from $\mathcal{P}_{{\rm chemical}}^{\mu}$ for a heuristic discussion.
+The detailed results and discussion are presented below.